outcaste-io/outserv/README.md

 ## License

-This project, as a whole, is licensed under the terms of the Smart License.
+This project, as a whole, is licensed under the terms of the Smart License 1.0.
 Certain portions of this project are licensed by contributors or others under the terms of open source licenses such as the Apache 2.0 license.